 - Run times vary.
 Student’s trips can take from 15 minutes to an hour (or more in some locations).
 Most student run times are somewhere in the middle from the time they are picked up to dropped off at Morris Catholic.

 What are my transportation options?

 - Option 1 - Take the train into Denville where our shuttle bus will then take you to MCHS (and reverse the trip in the PM).

 - The train is an easy and efficient way for students to travel to MCHS.

 - Westbound stations include - Hoboken, Newark Broad Street, Oranges, Summit, Chatham, Madison, Morristown, Morris Plains, and Mount Tabor.

 - East bound stations include – Hackettstown, Mount Olive, Netcong, Lake Hopatcong, and Dover via the Montclair/Boonton Line.

-- MCHS BUS SERVICE - In Zone 1 and 2 (see Busing options) students will be picked up somewhere close to your home by our contracted bus or van service (and reversed in the PM).
+- MCHS BUS SERVICE - In Zone 1 and 2 (see Busing options) students will be picked up somewhere close to your home (1 to 5 miles) by our contracted bus or van service (and reversed in the PM).